Making cents

 I hope my death makes more cents than my life.

 Boom.
 Simple existential crisis that, by the use of homophones get transformed into something else, and is put onto a whole different level, making a person’s life (or death) a capitalistic good, putting a prize on humanity and an individual’s existence, and aren’t we all li-ving in a material world? (and I am a material girl).
 Anyway, German subs translated it as “Ich hoffe mein Tod macht mehr Sinn als mein Leben”.
 Sinn.
 Sense.
 Not cents.
 Nonsense!!
-Which makes it a pretty standard depressive lamentation but ignores the fact that first of all he is, indeed, a joker, and this is a joke, and secondly the implications of such a monetary reinterpretation.
+Which makes it a pretty standard depressive lamentation but ignores the fact that first of all he is, indeed, a joker, and this is a joke, and secondly the implications of a monetary reinterpretation.
 Not very centsitive, I must say.
 I was truly upset.
 And for two and a half men days I should remain ever so, contemplating the flawed German subtitle system and wondering what could be done about it.
 And then I found the answer.
 Ummünzen, verb, German: to take something and give it a new purpose/meaning in a different context/environment; derives from German Münze = coin.
 Booyah.
 Could have been perfectly implemented in the story.
 I imagine the previously mentioned social worker and drug prescriber reading out that sentence from Fleck’s diary, pausing, looking him deep in the eye, and commenting: “Sie haben Sinn umgemünzt auf eine kapitalistische Lesart.”
 Oh.
 So satisfactory.
-Makes so much more sense.
-Aren’t I amazing?
+And a very smart sentence, if I may say so.

-Lucky Leo next to me had no idea what I was going through in that scene and was completely oblivious to the whole sub(ti)tle dilemma.
+My friend next to me had no idea what I was going through in that scene and was completely oblivious to the whole sub(ti)tle dilemma.
 I was so glad she was there with me though.
 Joker is not a movie I’d be able to watch on my own.
 Throughout, I felt physically so uncomfortable, I didn’t know what to do with my hands, writhing and squirming and trying to shake off that feeling of uneasiness.
-It certainly helped to know her beside me and let us endure it each for ourselves but together.
-Great woman, that one.
-The uneasiness did not come from the amount of violence in the movie, even though that was one of the biggest concern of the Sittenwächter (in English “guardians of the public moral” which is such a typical complicated compound translation and sounds like another Chris Pratt space movie), amount of violence was not what created that feeling.
-There actually isn’t that much.
-We’ve seen worse and we’ve seen worse in lesser restricted/non R-rated movies.
-But how violence is displayed is plain and cold and brutal and I had to look away a lot.
-The uneasiness stems from something completely different though: it feels wrong to watch this.
+It certainly helped to know she’s right beside me so we could endure it each for ourselves but together nonetheless.
+“Endure” not because it is a bad movie.
+I guess you got that.
+Endure not because it’s full of violence, even though that was one of the biggest concern of the Sittenwächter (in English “guardians of the public moral” which is such a typical complicated compound translation and sounds like another Chris Pratt space movie).
+There have been worse acts of violence in movies, even in lesser restricted/non R-rated ones.
+The coldness, the plainness with which it is shown, though, that’s brutal.
+It feels wrong to watch.
+And that makes it so uncomfortable.